cgrates/cgrates/docs/tutorial.rst

 CDR Exporting
 -------------

 Once the CDRs are mediated, they are available to be exported.
-One can use available RPC APIs for that or directly call exports from console:
+To export them, you first need to configure your EEs in configs (already done by the cgrates script from earlier).
+Important fields to populate are "id" (sample: tutorial_export), "type" (sample: *file_csv), "export_path" (sample: /tmp), and "fields" where you define all the data that you want to export.
+After that, you can use available RPC APIs or directly call export_cdrs from the console to export them:

 .. code-block:: bash

- cgr-console 'cdrs_export ExportArgs={"ExportFormat":"*file_csv", "ExportPath":"/tmp"}'
+ cgr-console 'export_cdrs ExportArgs={"ExportFormat":"*file_csv", "ExportPath":"/tmp"}'

 Fraud detection